yuzie007/mpltern/docsrc/basic_usage.rst

 Basic Usage
 ###########

-To use Mpltern functionalities, one first needs to import Mpltern as well as Matplotlib as:
+To use mpltern functionalities, one first needs to import mpltern as well as Matplotlib as:

 .. code-block:: python